garyaiki/dendrites/README.md

 ##### Configure Cassandra
 For development, default configuration can be used.
 ##### Install Cassandra Java Driver
 Add dependencies to `cassandra-driver-core`, `cassandra-driver-mapping`, `cassandra-driver-extras`.
-Driver jars with sbt and Maven dependency settings are under Datastax Cassandra [repo page](http://mvnrepository.com/artifact/com.datastax.cassandra)
+Driver jars with sbt and Maven dependency settings are under Datastax Cassandra [Maven repository page](http://mvnrepository.com/artifact/com.datastax.cassandra)
 ##### Configure Cassandra Client
 dendrites example Cassandra configuration setup can be used, but doesn't have to be.
 [Example values](https://github.com/garyaiki/dendrites/blob/master/src/main/resources/reference.conf) are in `resource.conf` under `dendrites/cassandra`.
 You can override these in your `application.conf`.
 [CassandraConfig](https://github.com/garyaiki/dendrites/blob/master/src/main/scala/com/github/garyaiki/dendrites/cassandra/CassandraConfig.scala) is a trait you can use in an object or class.
 [PlayListSongConfig](https://github.com/garyaiki/dendrites/blob/master/src/it/scala/com/github/garyaiki/dendrites/cassandra/PlaylistSongConfig.scala) is an example.
 ##### Run Cassandra